 sudo apt install fail2ban

 This should install and start the fail2ban service.
-You can check on it's status with the sudo systemctl status fail2ban
+On a systemd based system, you can check it's status with the sudo systemctl status fail2ban command.
+Now that it's installed, let's open up the configuration file and take a look.

-Now that you see the general idea of how the configuration works, the next step is to create a local copy of data that might get overwritten in an upgrade.
-The command below uses a bash shortcut to copy jail.conf to jail.local, for more information see my bash user's guide.
+Hopefully you get the general idea of how the configuration works from inspecting those files.
+The next step is to create a local copy of data that might get overwritten in an upgrade (as a side note, that's also why the directories with someserver.d exist in many modern software packages).

 sudo cp /etc/fail2ban/jail.{conf,local}